How I Mix My Own Substrates for Healthier Roots

 Where It Started

-When I first started collecting plants, I used whatever potting mix they came with.
+When I first started collecting, I used whatever potting mix the plant came in.
 I didn’t think much about it at first.
-Some plants did great, others didn’t.
-After a while, I noticed that the ones that struggled were usually sitting in soil that stayed soggy too long and didn’t let air reach the roots.
+Some plants grew fine, but others struggled.
+After a while, I noticed a pattern.
+The ones that stayed too wet were usually the ones that didn’t make it.
+The soil was heavy, soggy, and left no room for air.

 That’s when I started experimenting.
-I learned that tropical plants like anthurium and alocasia grow best when the mix fits their needs.
-Once I began making my own substrates, everything changed.
-My plants grew faster, roots were stronger, and I rarely saw signs of rot.
+I learned that tropicals like anthurium and alocasia don’t like sitting in dense soil.
+They need structure, airflow, and moisture without staying soaked.
+Once I began mixing my own substrates, everything changed.
+Roots grew faster, plants recovered quicker, and rot became rare.

 Why I Mix My Own Substrates

-Every plant’s roots have different needs.
-Some like to stay evenly moist while others prefer to dry out between waterings.
-Mixing my own substrate gives me control over how much air and moisture each one gets.
+Every plant has different needs.
+Some prefer constant moisture, while others need to dry out a little between waterings.
+Making my own substrate gives me control over both.

-Dense, heavy soil might work for some common houseplants, but it can smother tropical roots.
-I think of the substrate as the plant’s foundation.
-It should hold moisture without trapping it and give roots plenty of space to breathe.
+Dense, compact soil might work for some houseplants, but it can suffocate tropical roots.
+I think of the substrate as the foundation.
+It should hold moisture, drain well, and let the roots breathe.

 My Mixes by Type

 Over time, I’ve built a few blends that work well for my collection.
-These aren’t strict recipes — they’re starting points that I adjust based on humidity, pot type, and how each plant responds.
+These aren’t strict recipes.
+They’re starting points I adjust based on humidity, pot type, and how the plant responds.

 My go-to mix includes chunky perlite, coco coir, LECA, charcoal, worm castings, and mycorrhizae.
-The perlite and LECA keep things airy, the coir holds just enough moisture, and the charcoal and worm castings help keep the mix clean and nutritious.
-Mycorrhizae supports healthy, active root systems.
+The perlite and LECA keep the mix open, the coir holds a little moisture, and the charcoal and worm castings help keep things clean and balanced.
+Mycorrhizae supports strong, active roots.

 Seedlings need more moisture but still need airflow.
-I use tree fern fiber mixed with perlite.
-It keeps the roots from drying out while preventing compaction.
+I use tree fern fiber mixed with perlite, a bit of Orchiata bark, and just a touch of charcoal and worm castings.
+It holds moisture without compacting and keeps the roots from drying out too fast.

-Alocasia seedlings like their mix a little more damp.
-I combine Fluval Stratum and perlite with a touch of tree fern fiber.
-It drains well, holds enough moisture, and supports quick root development.
+Alocasia seedlings like more consistent moisture.
+I mix Fluval Stratum and perlite with a small amount of tree fern fiber.
+It drains well, holds enough water, and supports quick root development.

-As they mature, I switch to pon.
-It drains quickly and prevents root rot while keeping their larger root systems stable and hydrated.
+Once they mature, I switch to pon.
+It drains quickly, prevents rot, and gives their larger root systems stability and consistent moisture.

 Balancing Moisture and Airflow

-No matter the mix, the goal is always the same — keep the roots hydrated but never soggy.
-The right balance depends on your space and how you water.
-In my home, humidity stays moderate, so I use chunkier mixes that allow for extra airflow.
+No matter what I mix, the goal is always the same: keep the roots hydrated but never soggy.
+The right balance depends on your space and watering habits.
+My humidity stays moderate, so I use chunkier blends that allow extra airflow.

-I like my substrate to feel slightly damp to the touch, not wet.
-If it feels heavy or compacted, I add more perlite or LECA to open it up.
-A good mix should feel textured, airy, and alive.
+I like the substrate to feel slightly damp, not wet.
+If it feels compacted or heavy, I add more perlite or LECA to open it up.
+A good mix should feel loose, textured, and alive.

 Why Clear Pots Work So Well With These Mixes

-I use clear, self-watering pots for most of my plants because they make it easy to see what’s happening below the surface.
-I can check root health, track moisture, and see how the substrate is performing.
+Most of my plants grow in clear, self-watering pots because I can see exactly what’s going on below the surface.
+I can check root health, watch moisture levels, and see how the mix is performing.

-If I notice condensation or darker spots in the mix, I know it’s holding too much water.
-If it looks dry all the way through, I add a bit more to the reservoir.
-Watching the roots grow against the sides of the pot is also a great way to tell when a plant is thriving.
+If I notice condensation or dark patches, I know the mix is holding too much water.
+If it looks dry all the way through, I refill the reservoir.
+Seeing roots grow along the sides of the pot is a good sign that the mix is working and the plant is happy.

 What I’ve Learned

-Mixing your own substrates is one of the easiest ways to take control of plant care.
-It helps you understand what your plants really need and how they respond to their environment.
-Once you see how roots behave in the right mix, you’ll never go back to pre-bagged soil.
+Mixing your own substrates makes a big difference in plant health and confidence.
+It helps you understand what your plants actually need and how they respond.
+Once you see how roots behave in the right mix, you’ll never go back to bagged soil.

-If you’re just getting started, try small batches.
+If you’re just starting, make small batches.
 Mix, observe, and adjust as you go.
-It doesn’t have to be complicated, just pay attention to your plants and let them guide you.
-The more you learn to build around their needs, the easier it becomes to help them thrive.
+It doesn’t have to be perfect.
+The key is to pay attention to your plants and let them show you what works best.